 NC State's approach to digital accessibility is practical and risk-based.
 See below for guidance on prioritizing your accessibility efforts:

-1. Complete required accessibility training
+1. Complete REQUIRED accessibility training

 - Understanding Digital Accessibility: Your Legal Responsibility at NC State (7 min.)